nutjob-laboratories/merk/README.txt

  - [Does MERK need any help?](#does-merk-need-any-help)

 # Downloads
 All files are packed in [ZIP archive files](https://en.wikipedia.org/wiki/ZIP_(file_format)), unless otherwise noted.
 All files available for direct download below are for the current development version of **MERK**.
+If you have previously installed **MERK** and would like to update to a new version, just [download the installer](https://www.dropbox.com/scl/fi/okp7zrjy25p1v3rox00p1/merk_setup.zip?rlkey=ey9f78jqzzp9ldjbqgwikk8uc&dl=1) and install **MERK** again; your install will be updated to the latest version.

 | Type| Platform  | Download  |
 | :----:    | :----:    | :----:    |